quasarframework/quasar/docs/src/pages/quasar-cli-webpack/developing-browser-extensions/configuring-bex.md

 In summary:

-* **Background Script** - runs in the context of the BEX itself and can listen to all available browser extension events.
-There will only ever be one instance of each background script *per BEX*.
+* **Service Worker** - runs as a proxy between browsers and web servers.
+It aim to provide reliablity by providing offline access, as well as boost page performance.
 * **Content Script** - runs in the context of the web page.
 There will be a new content script instance per tab running the extension.

 ::: tip